1. Practical Test

 • Keep your eyes on the road: Resist the temptation to look at the examiner and what he or she is writing.
 You will not be able to deduce anything anyway.
 Keep your attention on your driving, and the road ahead!

-To book your driving practical test, or for more information click on the link below
+To book your practical driving test, or for more information click on the logo below